brigadecore/brigade/docs/content/topics/project-developers/brigterm.md

 ![Worker logs](https://v2--brigade-docs.netlify.app/img/brigterm_first-job_worker_logs.png)

-You can also click on any job to view its full details.
+You can also select any job to view its full details.
 Here we navigate to the details for the `my-first-job` job:

 ![Job view](https://v2--brigade-docs.netlify.app/img/brigterm_first-job_job.png)